-The EU's external migration policy covers a wide range of issues such as mobility and legal migration, irregular migration, migration and development or international protection.
-This audit is based on work done up to the end of 2014, examining the EU's external migration spending in Southern Mediterranean and Eastern Neighbourhood Partnership countries (see also paragraphs 21 to 26).
-It was not an audit of assistance within the EU, nor of assistance to the EU Member States.
+1. EU's external migration policy covers a wide range of issues such as mobility and legal migration, irregular migration, migration and development or international protection.
+This audit is based on work done up to end 2014, examining EU's external migration spending in Southern Mediterranean and Eastern Neighbourhood Partnership countries (see also paragraph 21 to 26).
+It was not an audit of assistance within the EU, nor of assistance to the EU Members States.
 It also did not cover directly measures set up explicitly to deal with claims for asylum or data on irregular migration.
-The audit examined the two main EU financing instruments and their expenditures in six countries3 in the Eastern and Southern Neighbourhood, during the 2007-2013 period.
+The audit examined the two main EU financing instruments and their expenditures in six countries in the Eastern and Southern Neighbourhood, during the 2007-2013 period.
 The external migration spending audited by the Court was not related to spending on the Syrian refugee crisis.
-So the report does not cover events and EU actions, nor data, from 2015.
-We are publishing the results of this audit now, since we consider that the findings and recommendations of this audit have relevance as the EU seeks to devise appropriate policy and budgetary responses to the external migration policy.
+So the report does not cover events and EU actions, nor data, of 2015.
+We publish the results of this audit now, since we consider that the findings and recommendations of this audit have relevance as the EU seeks to devise appropriate policy and budgetary responses to the external migration policy.